VINURIRODRIGO/Techpulse/README.md

 ```
 npm install
 ```
-To run the
+To run the sign in and sign out pages.
 ```
-npm start Sign in and Sign out Pages
+npm start
 npm run android
 ```